 10. Adidas: Sales Representative Resume Sample

-Our last resume example ties together most of the points we've made about previous resumes.
-Great resume summary, clear structure, numerous bullet points, use of past tense, captivating design and others.
-All of them make this resume an excellent example of how a simple career document can get your foot in the door.
+All of these elements make this resume an excellent example of how a simple career document can get your foot in the door.
 Even at Adidas.

 Shalane Flanagan made sure that his resume will be noticed by the ATS.
 He has done so by using plenty of ATS-friendly keywords throughout his whole resume.

 He also wasn't scared of a little bit of color, so we're sure his resume stood out in the sea of black and white documents once it got into the hands of a recruiter.

 Finally, the number of detailed bullet points used in this resume may be a little overwhelming.
 But at the same time, it shows that the candidate is skilled and highly experienced.

 12. Air France: Team Manager Resume Sample

 This final resume is proof that a nice design can indeed get you far.
 Especially if a creative template is complemented by a clear structure and enough free space between the sections.

 In the end, it creates an orderly, yet original impression.